We are the ones. And now is the time.

 And with the help of the National Council’s communications team, you told your stories in the media.
 Stories like the Pine Street Inn, which without Medicaid would have to eliminate stabilization and day treatment, targeted case management services for individuals with HIV/AIDS and supportive case management services.
 Or Forks Community Hospital in Washington state, which might close its doors, leaving more than 1,300 people served under the Medicaid expansion without care.

 As you stood up, our Senate champions did, too.
-Massachusetts Democrat Elizabeth Warren told her colleagues, “Take a look at what the experts are saying…the National Council for Behavioral Health says, ‘Instead of repeal and replace,’ it is ‘wreck and wreak havoc.’”
+Massachusetts Democrat Elizabeth Warren told her colleagues, “Take a look at what the experts are saying…the National Council for Mental Wellbeing says, ‘Instead of repeal and replace,’ it is ‘wreck and wreak havoc.’”
 Illinois Senator Dick Durbin tweeted the National Council’s statement saying, “Medicaid #1 tool to fight opioid epidemic. @SenateGOP idea to gut Medicaid & offer weak pledge of grant $ is meeting this crisis w/ a shrug.”

 And, finally, industry trade groups were silent no more.
 America’s Health Insurance Plans, together with the Blue Cross Blue Shield Association, called the Better Care Reconciliation Act “unworkable in any form.”
 American Medical Association CEO James Madara wrote, “Medicine has long operated under the precept of primum non nocere, or ‘first, do no harm.’
 The draft legislation violates that standard on many levels.”